-Keene, NH (August 26, 2014) – Antioch University New England (AUNE) has installed the only publicly available Electric Vehicle (EV) Charging Station within a 50-mile radius of its campus in Keene.
+Keene, NH (August 26, 2014) – Antioch University New England (AUNE) has installed a publicly available Electric Vehicle (EV) Charging Station on its campus in Keene.
 AUNE was chosen to receive one of only five station rebates from Public Service of New Hampshire (PSNH).
 The station meets OSHA/ADA requirements, is consistent with AUNE’s cutting-edge Responsible Purchasing Policy, and delivers electricity to plug-in electric vehicles and hybrids for recharging purposes and is available for use by Antioch University’s campus community and the public.
 The station was produced by EVSE, LLC, of Enfield, Connecticut.

 Antioch has made the commitment to achieve carbon neutrality by the year 2020 and the new EV Charging Station is one step in moving our learning community down the road to meeting that goal. said Abigail Abrash Walton, Director for the Center of Academic Innovation.
 We’re proud to be creating the structural support for the innovators who are adopting EV technology, and it is an excellent addition to our campus sustainability initiatives.

 The Keene campus is dedicated to working towards no longer relying on, or offsetting the impact of, carbon dioxide-emitting fossil fuel-based sources of energy for electricity used, and the new charging station is the latest edition to a long list of sustainability successes aimed at achieving this goal.
 The success of the station will not only be measured through carbon reductions on campus, but by the awareness it will raise, the way in which it will promote electric vehicle usage, and the way it will connect the campus to the larger community by providing a free service aimed at reducing the overall collective carbon footprint.